h-sifat/productivity-timer/README.md

 - [ ] Add todo feature.
 - [ ] Write code documentation.
-- [ ] Write a GNOME top-bar extension
 - [ ] Replace nasty validation logic with zod schemas.
 - [x] Remove the overengineered sub-process database layer.
 - [x] Don't refresh stats in the TUI for unrelated changes.
 Use `redux-watch` to